siemovit/miniature-effect/README.md

 streamlit run app.py
 ```

-Upload an image, tune the blur for the orange outer bands and yellow inner bands, choose the blur shape, then click **Save changes** to apply the updated kernel configuration.
+Upload an image, tune the blur for the outer (orange) and margin (yellow) regions, and position the orange guides (the yellow margins follow automatically).
+Toggle the miniature effect on to reveal the single preview, use the **Display guides** checkbox to show or hide the white overlays, click **Save changes** to re-render, or toggle the effect off anytime to view the original image.
 Use the download button to export the processed image.